pymc-devs/pymc-examples/examples/case_studies/longitudinal_models.myst.md

 axs[4].set_title("Between Individual Trajectories \n By Gender", fontsize=20);
 ```

-The implications of this model suggest that there is a very slight differences in the probable growth trajectories between men and women, and moreover that the change in level of externalising behaviours over time is quite minimal.
+The implications of this final model suggest that there is a very slight differences in the probable growth trajectories between men and women, and moreover that the change in level of externalising behaviours over time is quite minimal, but tends to tick upwards by grade 6.

 # Conclusion

 We've now seen how the Bayesian hierarchical models can be adapted to study and interrogate questions about change over time.
 We seen how the flexible nature of the Bayesian workflow can incorporate different combinations of priors and model specifications to capture subtle aspects of the data generating process.
-Crucially, we've seen how to move between the within individual view  and the between individual implications of our model fits.
+Crucially, we've seen how to move between the within individual view  and the between individual implications of our model fits, while assessing the models for their fidelity to the data.
 There are subtle issues around how to assess causal inference questions in the panel data context, but it is also clear that longitudinal modeling allows us to sift through the complexities of individual difference in a systematic and principled fashion.

+These are powerful models allowing capturing and assessing patterns of change to compare within and across cohorts.
+Without random controlled trials or other designed experiments and quasi-experimental patterns, panel data analysis of this kind is as close as you're going to get to deriving a causal conclusion from observational data.

 +++